seherkose/WeatherApp/README.md

 A simple weather app that uses Protocol & Delegates for handling user interactions, performs network requests with URLSession, parses JSON data, and utilizes CoreLocation for location-based weather information with user Authorization.

 ## Features
 View current weather conditions based on the user's location.
 Search for weather conditions in different cities.
-Display temperature, and other relevant data.Intuitive user interface with a clean design.
+Display temperature, and other relevant data.
+Intuitive user interface with a clean design.

 ## How It Works
 * The app starts by fetching the user's location using CoreLocation.